AgileTrossDev/nacap/README.md

 #  NACAP - Not Another Coding Assignment for a Portfolio
 This system consists of two microservices and a Postgresql database.
-It attempts to solve this fictional problem:
+It attempts to solve this fictional user story:

 ```
 As an advertiser on a social media network I want to quickly find members of a user's network
-of connections N-Deep that like a set of particular songs because I want to quickly mine
+at connections N-Deep that like a set of particular songs because I want to quickly mine
 this collection for other particular user's to research.
 ```

 ## Launch